21-22 May 2025 Programme

 • What is the future role of NMIs in a world with widely distributed quantum standards (NMI on a chip)?

-• What metrology metrology capability will be needed to support the further development of quantum standards?
+• What metrology capability will be needed to support the further development of quantum standards?

 Lixing You